tcsenpai/DualMind/README.md

 # DualMind: AI Conversation Simulator

 DualMind is an innovative AI conversation simulator that facilitates engaging dialogues between two AI models using the Ollama API.
-It offers both a command-line interface (CLI) and a Streamlit-based web interface for immersive and customizable AI interactions.
+It offers a command-line interface (CLI) for immersive and customizable AI interactions.

 ![Screenshot](imgs/screenshot.png)